codey-sudo/modern-art-gallery/Modern-Art-Gallery/README-template.md

 ### Useful resources

 - [resource 1](https://www.layoutit.com/) - This helped me for building the css grid.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [resource 2](https://getcssscan.com/css-buttons-examples) - This site really helped me with getting some button styling inspiration.
+I did some modification for my buttons for this project.

 ## Author